objektwerks/scalablytyped/README.md

 ScalablyTyped
 -------------
->ScalaJs using ScalablyTyped, Chart.js and Scala 3.
+>ScalaJs app using ScalablyTyped, Chart.js and Scala 3.

 Note
 ----